startxfr/docker-images/GitlabRunner/bash/README.md

 ### Build & run a container using `docker`

 1. Jump into the container directory with `cd GitlabRunner/bash`
-2. Build the container using `docker build -t sv-bash .`
+2. Build the container using `docker build -t runner-bash .`
 3. Run this container
-4. Interactively with `docker run -p 2002:2002 -v /logs -it sv-bash`.
+4. Interactively with `docker run -p 2002:2002 -v /logs -it runner-bash`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-5. As a daemon with `docker run -p 2002:2002 -v /logs -d sv-bash`
+5. As a daemon with `docker run -p 2002:2002 -v /logs -d runner-bash`

 ### Build & run a container using `docker-compose`